zpgallegos/zavant/docs/architecture/decisions/0015-revision-aware-analytical-projection.md

 rather than interpreting baseball notation such as `5.2` as a decimal.

 Implement the source-to-row mapping as a pure Python projection core.
-A local adapter discovers only revisions selected by persisted `current.json` pointers, validates their content hashes and metadata, and atomically publishes explicit Parquet schemas plus samples and a run manifest.
-Production Glue and Iceberg composition will reuse the projection rules while replacing local discovery and publication.
+A local adapter discovers every immutable revision, validates its content hash and metadata, and atomically publishes explicit Parquet schemas plus samples and a run manifest.
+Production Glue and Iceberg composition reuse the projection rules while replacing local discovery and publication.

 Production analytical tables will use Apache Iceberg format version 2.
 A daily Step Functions Standard workflow will sequence the existing acquisition Lambda,